 Calculate your vehicle costs easily with the help of our CargoApps platform and also benefit from other helpful tools for route planning, toll calculation and telematics.
 Register now for free!Signup for free

-Keeping an eye on costs is one of the most important tasks for any transportation company.
+Keeping an eye on the transport costs is one of the most important tasks for any transportation company.
 If an entrepreneur or a dispatcher does not know what costs a transport causes, he runs the risk of not being able to cover his costs and slip into the loss zone.
-Cost transparency therefore contributes significantly to risk minimization.
+Transport cost transparency therefore contributes significantly to risk minimization.

 The vehicle cost calculation as the basis for calculating the transportation costs follows certain standards, but depends on many unknown parameters, which initially only allow a forecast.
 If a 40-tonner reaches its assumed annual total mileage of 140,000 km, for example, remains unclear until the end of the year.
 The unknowns thus provide an uncertainty, which must certainly be considered in the pricing in terms of a security surcharge.

 In theory, kilometer rates (€ / km) and hourly rates (€ / h) are often used in a two-dimensional approach.
 In practice, however, in most cases a more simple, one-dimensional approach with a kilometer rate (€ / km) is used.
 Due to the fact that waiting times also play a decisive role in the transport cost analysis, a one-dimensional approach (which disregards the time dimension) often leads to a cost underestimation for short distances and a cost overestimation for long distances.
 This should always be considered when operating on a one-dimensional approach.